JanaGauss/Connectome/README.md

 <!-- USAGE -->
 ## Usage

 This is the beginning to our Connectome Pipeline.
-To use our pipeline just open "Connectome Pipeline.ipynb"
+To use our pipeline just open [Connectome Pipeline](Connectome Pipeline.ipynb)

 ![image](https://user-images.githubusercontent.com/60140124/158218222-08377392-b718-4c03-8f85-7e911f67f323.png)